 By thinking over your Ideal Customer Profile once again and project what articles, webinars or podcasts will be of interest for your ideal high LTV clients, you will be able to create more targeted content that speaks only to a narrow segment of the buying audience and brings more sales qualified leads.

 How do we attract strangers that fit our ICP (Ideal Customer Profile) to our website?
 Well, we write.
-Specifically, we write content that is of the interest to our potential customers and we know gets their attention.
+Specifically, we write content that is of the interest to our potential customers, and we know it gets their attention.

 But before you get into any of that, I implore you to ask yourselves a question.
 What is a high-quality lead for you?
 And the answer is really simple, one that fits your ideal audience or your ICP (Ideal Customer Profile).
 These are the types of leads that have the highest chance of converting on your website and ultimately becoming paid customers.

-Social Media posts is another big one for us, in terms of sheer inbound traffic that we get, sponsored posts are simply a very effective way to boost your brand and marketing on social media e.g. Facebook.
+Social Media posts are another big one for us, in terms of sheer inbound traffic that we get, sponsored posts are simply a very effective way to boost your brand and marketing on social media, e.g. Facebook.
 Which allows you to reach your target audience, aka your ICP, but also helps you attract a new market.
-Specifically, Facebook sponsored posts are very powerful as they give you the power to edit who sees your posts and in which demographics etc.
+Specifically, Facebook sponsored posts are very powerful as they give you the power to edit who sees your posts and in which demographics, etc.

 Even the big tech giants like Amazon grew their marketplace with a large team of outbound callers reaching retailers and brands.
 They still do this now.

 We are lucky to have an unusual take on lead generation.
-Whereas many businesses have a target list and then need a cold engagement starting with an introduction, our position as a search engine means that most of our target list are the same as our existing customers.
-So for me, lead generation is two things: inbound - awareness, Linkedin, industry news and outbound - cold calling, Linkedin, events.
+Whereas many businesses have a target list and then need a cold engagement starting with an introduction, our position as a search engine means that most of our target list is the same as our existing customers.
+So for me, lead generation is two things: inbound - awareness, LinkedIn, industry news and outbound - cold calling, LinkedIn, events.